 A high degree of caring and responsible management and stockmanship is vital to ensure good animal welfare.
 Managers and stock-keepers need to be thoroughly trained, skilled and competent in animal husbandry and welfare, and have a good working knowledge of their system and the livestock under their care.

-M 1.0 All records and other documentation that the 'RSPCA welfare standards for laying hens' require the producer to keep and maintain, must be made available to the RSPCA Assured Assessor and RSPCA Farm Livestock Officer.
+M 1.1 All records and other documentation that the RSPCA welfare standards for laying hens require the producer to keep and maintain must be made available on request.

 Managers